1305 York Avenue, 11th Floor

 What takes place during a pediatric eye examination?

 It is possible to learn much about a child's eye from an examination, even when the child is too young to read a wall chart.
 All eye examinations include an assessment of visual function, and an inspection of the eyes with a hand-held light or microscope.
-During an initial visit at Weill Cornell Eye Associates, even if your child has been seen by another eye doctor previously, every child will have his or her pupils dilated.
+During an initial visit at Weill Cornell Medicine Ophthalmology, even if your child has been seen by another eye doctor previously, every child will have his or her pupils dilated.
 As with an adult eye examination, dilating drops require 30 minutes to take effect, and will blur your child's vision to a mild degree for several hours.
 The pupils will be visibly dilated, sometimes for the rest of the day.